Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 Note that nearly all of these offer long-term investments only.
 Most real estate crowdfunding sites expect you to leave your money invested for at least five years.

-Finally, we removed LEX Markets and Rich Uncles/Modiv from this list.
-LEX Markets closed down their real estate crowdfunding platform in early 2023 due to lack of usage.
+Finally, we removed Roofstock One, LEX Markets, and Rich Uncles/Modiv from this list.
+LEX Markets closed down its real estate crowdfunding platform in early 2023 due to a lack of usage.
 And after NNN REIT bought crowdfunded real estate platform Rich Uncles and rebranded it as Modiv, they launched it as a publicly-traded REIT.
-So, neither counts as a current real estate crowdfunding investment.
+Roofstock wound down its Roofstock One program in late 2023, so none count as a current real estate crowdfunding investment.

 I invest in Fundrise myself, and have been largely happy with it so far.